carfield2003/Spreadalonia/Readme.md

 ## Getting started

 The library targets .NET Standard 2.0, thus it can be used in projects that target .NET Standard 2.0+ and .NET Core 2.0+.
-Currently, it only supports Avalonia 0.10, but support for Avalonia 11 will come at some point.
+The latest version supports Avalonia 11, versions up to 1.0.4 support Avalonia 0.10.

 To use the library in your project, you should install the [Spreadalonia Nuget package](https://www.nuget.org/packages/Spreadalonia/).
 The library provides the `Spreadalonia.Spreadsheet` control, which you can include in an Avalonia `Window`.